Broadcast Music licensing for LPFM Radio Stations

-Every radio station in the United States are required by copyright law to obtain music licenses for broadcast of copyright materials.
-Unless you know exactly what artists, composers and publishers your station will air, you will be required to obtain a license from all three authorities.
+Every radio station in the United States is required by copyright law to obtain music licenses for the broadcast of copyrighted materials.
+Unless you know exactly what artists, composers, and publishers your station will air, you will be required to obtain a license from all three authorities.

 Approximately $151 – $272 Annually

 1 – 10 Watts $151